andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 2. Select **Email** in the scanner/copier's user interface.
 Enter your own email address as the recipient email address.
 The exact wording and procedure may vary by model.
 Use the scanner/copier settings in the table above.
 3. The scanner/copier will process the sheets and email the file to your email address.
-4. Once you receive the PDF by email, save the file to a location on your computer.
+4. Once you receive the file by email, save it to a location on your computer.
-5. Once saved, you are ready to upload the file to PaperScorer.
+5. Once the file is saved, you are ready to upload the file to PaperScorer.
 Go to the **Uploading** section below for instructions.

 ### Alternatives (Summary Only)